 Simply the greatest archive manager supporting all compressed files formats with handy encryption features, all with an appealing Graphical Interface.

 • If you prefer something ultra-minimal, you should be looking at: 7-Zip.

 The most complete. well-supported, open-source, cross-platform office suite.

-While Microsoft Office Suite is more familiar to many people, it's really nice to offer a free 4-years license for students: https://products.office.com/en/student/office-in-education
+While Microsoft Office Suite is more familiar to many people, it's really nice that they offer a free 4-years license for students: https://www.microsoft.com/en-us/education/products/office

 Unchecky will automatically deselect adware (in form of bundleware/bloatware) from software installations.

-Now let's get rid of Microsoft's awkwardly slow and useless image viewer with this fast, clean, light-weight image viewer.
+Now let's get rid of Microsoft's awfully slow and useless image viewer with this fast, clean, light-weight image viewer.